 Ingredients for eggless chocolate chip cookies on a kitchen counter.

-• 1 cup chocolate chips milk, semi-sweet, or dark chocolate chips.
+• Chocolate chips (1 cup): Adds melty chocolate in every bite.
+Use your favorite brand.
+Milk, semi-sweet, or dark chocolate chips work.
 You can also try butterscotch, peanut butter, or white chocolate chips; check the package ingredients to ensure they are egg-free.

 How to Make Eggless Chocolate Chip Cookies